-C.R.E.A.M. is a multidisciplinary event featuring music, performances, and readings inspired by Wu-Tang Clan’s 1993 song “C.R.E.A.M” (Cash Rules Everything Around Me).
-The event features newly commissioned performances by Jibade-Khalil Huffman and Simone White, Devin Kenny, and Bonita Oliver, as well as poetry readings by A. H. Jerriod Avant and Sable Elyse Smith.
+C.R.E.A.M. is a multidisciplinary event featuring music, performances, and readings inspired by Wu-Tang Clan’s 1993 song “C.R.E.A.M.”
+(Cash Rules Everything Around Me).
+The event features newly commissioned performances by Jibade-Khalil Huffman and Simone White, Devin Kenny, and Bonita Oliver, poetry readings by A. H. Jerriod Avant and Sable Elyse Smith, and a musical performance by Darius Christian & C.R.E.A.M.
+BRASS: Travis Antoine, Chanell Chrichlow, Nathan Ellman, Benjamin Katz, and Michael King .
 The event coincides with the publication of C.R.E.A.M., a book containing writing by Smith, poetry by Avant, and an essay by Jessica Lynne.
 The book will be available to event attendees and for purchase from publisher Wendy’s Subway.

 C.R.E.A.M., curated by artist Sable Elyse Smith, is an extension of Smith’s sculpture of the same name, exhibited on the High Line at 20th St. through March 2019 as part of the group exhibition Agora.
 The sculpture takes the shape of an altered replica of the Hollywood Sign.
 In her version, the sign reads “IRONWOODLAND”—a reference to the Ironwood State Prison and to “Hollywoodland,” the segregated real estate development advertised in the original sign.
 The piece draws attention to the fraught connections between institutions that develop real estate and those that fund and support prisons.